-The Office of Equity, Community and Human Rights serves as a critical link between the City and our community.
-The Office of Equity, Community and Human Rights works to ensure everyone who lives, works, or plays in Champaign is treated in a fair, equal, and inclusive manner, as demonstrated in the City’s mission and values and the City Council’s goal to promote quality of life for all citizens.
+The Equity and Engagement Department serves as a critical link between the City and our community.
+The Equity and Engagement Department works to ensure everyone who lives, works, or plays in Champaign is treated in a fair, equal, and inclusive manner, as demonstrated in the City’s mission and values and the City Council’s goal to promote quality of life for all citizens.
 The City is committed to meeting this objective through ongoing public education and enforcement of the City’s Human Rights Ordinance and Equal Opportunity in Purchasing Ordinance.

-The Office of Equity, Community and Human Rights works to help those who feel they have been discriminated against by investigating complaints and working with both parties to resolve issues.
-The Office of Equity, Community and Human Rights is assisted in this role by the City’s Human Relations Commission.
+The Equity and Engagement Department works to help those who feel they have been discriminated against by investigating complaints and working with both parties to resolve issues.
+The Equity and Engagement Department is assisted in this role by the City’s Human Relations Commission.

-The Office of Equity, Community and Human Rights also manages and coordinates the work of the Champaign Community Coalition.
+The Equity and Engagement Department also manages and coordinates the work of the Champaign Community Coalition.
 The Coalition’s mission is to identify and assist with critical community issues that impact the lives of area youth and their families.
 The Coalition is a system of care network that includes: local government, law enforcement, juvenile justice, behavioral health, education, child welfare, and community based service providers.